Concrete Compass: Low carbon concrete

 Lowest whole life carbon

 In addition to embodied carbon and operational carbon, designers need to consider the total, whole-life carbon.
-Whole-life carbon emissions are the most holistic measure of the total impact of our built environment and can help to avoid unintended consequences of focussing on embodied or operational carbon alone.
+Whole-life carbon emissions are the most holistic measure of the total impact of our built environment and can help to avoid unintended consequences of focusing on embodied or operational carbon alone.
 The reason it is not referred to more, is that it is more complicated to measure than embodied and operational carbon.
 A methodology for determining whole-life carbon is set out in EN 15978:2011 Sustainability of Construction Works and at a product level the consistent measure for EPDs is EN 15804.

-To assist with whole-life assessment and design of concrete buildings, The Concrete Centre has published a guide entitled ‘Whole-Life Carbon and Buildings’, which sets out the specific qualities of concrete construction that can be used to help minimise carbon impacts including:
+To assist with whole-life assessment and design of concrete buildings, The Concrete Centre has published a guide entitled Whole-Life Carbon and Buildings, which sets out the specific qualities of concrete construction that can be used to help minimise carbon impacts including:

-- Operational energy - Using the thermal mass provided by concrete to lower operational emissions.
+- Operational energy - using the thermal mass provided by concrete to lower operational emissions.

-- Designing for long life - The longevity of concrete allows a building’s useful life to be extended; a key tenet of whole-life thinking and a circular economy.
+- Designing for long life - the longevity of concrete allows a building’s useful life to be extended; a key tenet of whole-life thinking and a circular economy.

-- Reuse and adaptability - Reducing whole-life CO2 through the ability to reuse concrete structures.
+- Reuse and adaptability - reducing whole-life CO2 through the ability to reuse concrete structures.

-- End-of-life - The absorption of CO2 into concrete through the natural process of carbonation.
+- End-of-life - the absorption of CO2 into concrete through the natural process of carbonation.

 Back to Concrete Compass main page